 I like my chili to have a thicker consistency so I typically use less broth.
 Start with the 2 1/2 cups and check occasionally to make sure the mixture isn't too thick.

-Stock up: get the pantry ingredients you will need: bulgur, chili powder, kidney beans (canned or dried), crushed tomatoes
+Stock up: get the pantry ingredients you will need: bulgur, kidney beans, crushed tomatoes

 One of the main reasons I like this recipe is because it serves as a hearty base.
 There’s no “main” ingredient because the bulgur isn’t big on flavor.
 In contrast, it’s all about the texture.
 Also, the parsnip/chocolate might seem strange at first.
 But the parsnip helps to offset the heat while the chocolate is more about adding one more layer.